The question of who owns your online contact is a murky issue

 Who owns your LinkedIn connections?

 He invests a significant amount of time cultivating a meaningful network, both physically and virtually.
-He feels that his associates and superiors never committed to online networking.
+According to Simon, his associates and superiors never committed to online networking.
 He maintains that his contacts have been developed over his entire career and have nothing to do with his employer.
-He is also well-connected personally via his family, high-profile school and university and is not about to hand those details over without a fight.
+Another element he says is he is also well-connected personally via his family, high-profile school and university and is not about to hand those details over without a fight.

 The company differs and is arguing that many of his connections were cultivated as an integral part of his role with them, on their time and need to be returned.
 Both are seeking legal advice.
 How do we decide if a contact is a personal or a business one and what happens if those connections are inter-changeable?